Installation of air compressors and accessories, air piping, vacuum, blowers and pneumatics

 Pipe selection directly affects three key elements of a compressed air system (flow, pressure, and air quality).
 Poor choice of pipe materials, diameter, and layout causes flow restrictions and frequently results in a significant pressure drop.

-Pipe bends are an additional source of friction losses in compressed air piping.
+Pipe bends are an additional source of friction losses in compressed air piping, which is why Compressed Air Controls use couplings, instead of being pipe, to go around corners.
 The pressure drops due to an increase in friction with the flow.
 Friction loss is also affected by the pipe type and the length of the pipeline.

 The compressor air outlet must be on top of the common/main header pipe to avoid condensed water entry when the compressor is idle.
 Make sure the air inlet to the receiver is at the bottom, and the outlet from the receiver is on the top to avoid moisture-free air to the dryer or customer equipment.

 The pipelines must be flushed before downstream filters like the prefilter, fine filter, and carbon filters are assembled.
-Make sure the water drain is in provision with the auto drain for the air receiver, downstream filters, and dryers.
-We must also provide a bypass for piping arrangements of the dryer and downstream filters in case of isolation.
+We will make sure the water drain is in provision with the auto drain for the air receiver, downstream filters, and dryers.
+We will also provide a bypass for piping arrangements of the dryer and downstream filters in case of isolation.

-A good installation of a compressor system makes all the difference in performance, efficiency, and the overall lifecycle of the system and prevents direct or indirect expenses in the future.
+A good installation of a compressor system makes all the difference in performance, efficiency, and the overall lifecycle of the system and prevents direct or indirect expenses in the future so contact Compressed Air Controls.